tfogo/mongosh-snippets/README.md

 ## Examples

 Show the oplog.
-By default it's in reverse timestamp order (newest to oldest):
+By default it's in timestamp order (oldest to newest):
 ```js
 toff().show()
 ```